benlagreca02/Metroid-II-RL/README.md

 For now I'm not going to stress too much about documentation.

+## Current state

+Currently, a pixel-based observation approach is going to be used.
+A tile-based approach would be much more effecinet, and train much faster, however currently I just need to get something training.

 ## TODO

 Lots to do!
 The first big milestone will be implementing a game wrapper for